'Soldiers of an enemy army': French politicians call for football match against Turkey to be canceled

 The gesture came days after Turkish President Recep Tayyip Erdogan launched an incursion into Syria to drive Kurdish forces away from the border, following US President Donald Trump's decision to withdraw all remaining American forces out of northern Syria.

-The salute was made following Cenk Tosun's stoppage-time winner against Albania in Istanbul, which maintained Turkey place at the top of Group H.
+The salute was made following Cenk Tosun's stoppage-time winner against Albania in Istanbul, which maintained Turkey's place at the top of Group H.

 After the match, the official Twitter page for the Turkish national team uploaded a photo showing the entire squad and coaching staff making the same gesture in the changing room, with the caption saying the players "have dedicated their victory to our brave soldiers and fellow martyrs."